 We were in Bamberg during an uncharacteristic heatwave for Germany (my friend in Berlin said stores completely sold out of fans) so we skipped the 30 minute walk from old town through the city and up the hill that Castle Altenberg sits on.
 If it were even a bit cooler I would have taken the hike because it takes you past all the major Bamberg landmarks and up a very scenic hill.
 You can drive almost to the castle and just the five-ish minute trek from our car was more than enough 92 degree sunshine for us.
 When we looked over the ledge of the castle we realized the sweat was worth it.

-You can see the whole city of Bamberg tucked in the valley and there’s a clear shot all the way to the horizon.
+You can see the whole city of Bamberg tucked in the valley.
 The restaurant has a to-go window outside for both beer and food.
 It would be a great spot to eat inside and enjoy the view but the air conditioning left something to be desired so we enjoyed steins of the local helles in the shade instead.

 The Rose Garden